Getting Started

 Lua configuration

-CwC will search lua configuration in $XDG_CONFIG_HOME/cwc/rc.lua or ~/.config/cwc/rc.lua,
+CwC will search for lua files in $XDG_CONFIG_HOME/cwc/rc.lua or ~/.config/cwc/rc.lua,

 if both path are not exist or contain an error cwc will load the default lua configuration.